King of Prussia

 Photo from www.rtkl.com / RTKL Associates, Incorporated

 A rendering of the northwest corner of DEL AMO FASHION CENTER.
-The mega mall was expanded and refurbished between 2013 and 2017.
+This section was razed and rebuilt between 2013 and 2017.

 Drawing from www.simon.com / Simon Property Group

-Another rendering, this of the new upscale enclosed mall.
+Another rendering of the new upscale enclosed mall.
 This shows the entry into the 2-level area, as it would appear when coming from the center's Outdoor Promenade.

 Drawing from www.simon.com / Simon Property Group